TajaKuzman/Hate-Speech-Classification/README.md

 The Transformer model outperforms the baseline for 15 points (in micro F1), which is significant.

 The results show that these experiments gave better results than prediction of implicitness.
-However, here, the model was trained on 10x more instance.
+However, here, the model was trained on 10x more instances.
 The experimentation with different numbers of epochs revealed that training the model for 20 epochs gives the best results.